 Puzzles reflect our fascination with the mysteries of life.
-Every morning over breakfast, I sit down with my Mensa puzzle book that’s designed to give my brain ‘the ultimate workout’ and, attempt to train my brain.
+Every morning over breakfast, I sit down with my Mensa puzzle book that’s designed to give my brain the ultimate workout!

-Today I also received an email from one of my posture coaching clients and she said (and I don’t think she would mind me sharing):
+Today I received an email from one of my posture students:

 This was my response – and then I’ll get back to Mensa:

 Unless you really commit to your neck exercises, you can’t expect your symptoms to improve.